Nigerian Navy: Central Naval Command

 The Central Naval Command is the third operations command of the Nigerian Navy.
 The headquarters is in Yenagoa in Bayelsa State.
-Its area of responsibility stretches from the Benin River entrance (Long 0050 00'E) to the Santa Barbara River entrance (Long 0060 30'E), encompassing the coastal states of Bayelsa, Delta, and Edo, and the landward states, including Kogi.
+Its area of responsibility stretches from the Benin River entrance (longitude 5° 00'E) to the Santa Barbara River entrance (longitude 6° 30'E), encompassing the coastal states of Bayelsa, Delta, and Edo, and the landward states, including Kogi.

 The command has the following units under its jurisdiction: